 “Ehhh, I’m sure they’ll be fine…”

-On the main island, the owner of the one hotel (and bar, more importantly), Kudo, sidles into a room where an attractive young woman, Yukari, is doing the cleaning.
+Meanwhile, on the main island, the owner of the one hotel (and bar, more importantly), Kudo, sidles into a room where an attractive young woman, Yukari, is doing the cleaning.
 He starts questioning her about her husband’s absences, and we realise to our dismay that not only is Joji cheating on Yukami, they’ve only been married a few months!
 Kudo makes a hardly-veiled reference to Annabelle and then – perhaps assuming that he’s made Yukari sufficiently mad at her husband – tries to force himself on her.

-Well—I did tell you this film hates everyone; and you could certainly search high and low without finding one more thoroughly misanthropic.
+Well— I did tell you that this film hates everyone; and you could certainly search high and low without finding one more thoroughly misanthropic.
 It barely even deigns to serve up a single likeable character to lighten the viewer’s depression.
 Yukari is obviously meant to be the focus of our sympathy, and to an extent she is; but the fact that she was dumb enough to marry Joji – and on an insect-collector’s salary! – makes that sympathy rather hard-won.

 The sound of sirens distracts Kudo, and the young woman manages to struggle free.
 Officers from the local base are rushing to the docks to greet the American air-force contingent led by Colonel Gordon.
-The Japanese C.O. confirms that parachutes were seen to fall on Kojima Island, and offers to take the Americans there by boat.
+The Japanese C.O. confirms that parachutes were seen to fall on Kojima Island, and offers to take the Americans there by water.
 This interchange is watched with interest by two men on a nearby boat.

 (These two are called Matsunaga and Yokoi, but we won’t be finding that out for some considerable time to come.)